paircolumbus/paircolumbus.github.io/pages/challenges.md

 __Note:__ Most of these drills are not domain specific and can be completed with the Ruby, Python or NodeJS libraries.

 ###Beginner
 Your goal is to complete each drill successfully and comfortably using common Ruby methods & syntax.
-If you are new to programming, please start with our [beginner resources](/resources/) before continuing.
+If you are new to programming, please start with our [resources](/resources/) before continuing.

  - [Git It](https://github.com/paircolumbus/Git-It)
  - [Ruby Refresher](https://github.com/paircolumbus/RubyRefresher)